Structure from Appearance: Topology with Shapes, without Points: Continuity

-It is interesting to examine the conditions under which a mapping has preimages for all parts $y$ of $S'$.
-One approach is to classify the different types of mappings that may exist between two shapes in terms of \emph{schemas} \cite{Stiny2006}, which are generalized classes of mappings between shapes; this is, however, out of the scope of this paper.
+\centerline{$f(f^{-1}(y)) \leq y$ and $x \leq f^{-1}(f(x))$} It is interesting to examine the conditions under which the preimages of all the parts $y$ of $S'$ are defined.
+One approach is to classify the different types of mappings that may exist between two shapes in terms of \emph{schemas} \cite{Stiny2006}, which are generalized classes of mappings between shapes.